Swishhyy/Dev-Dependents-NuGet-Package/README.md

 This will be updated based on Exiled's .dll file requirements and other needed libraries.
 I may additionally add more well known and versatile .dlls (like Newtonsoft and similar projects) due to their constant use and their un-replacable quality.
 However I will have to check the distribution as ofc i dont want to break any rules 🙏

 > **Note**: This is not being used for profit or other means its simply to assist developers that work on the Exiled Framework.
 Im putting this note to clarify my intentions is all.
 No profit or donations should or would ever be taken from this project.

-## Description

-This package provides all the required DLL references for developing plugins for the Exiled framework.
-Instead of having to manually reference dozens of DLLs in your project, you can simply install this package to get all required dependencies.
+This project is free to edit/change/fork/etc to do all i ask is you credit me for the orginal idea for this.

 ## Installation